Efficient Attention Mechanisms for Large Language Models: A Survey: Sparse Attention

+\textbf{DSA}~\cite{deepseek3.2} inherits the self-distillation training pipeline from SeerAttention.
+However, to further alleviate the performance damage, DSA makes the sparsity computation on the token-level instead of block-level.
+Since the score computation of token-level sparsity is relatively high, DSA leverages smaller head dimension and lower precision to reduce the cost.

+\paragraph{Training-aware Sparse Attention} \textbf{Landmark} \cite{mohtashami2023landmark} proposes using special landmark tokens to represent each block and trains the attention mechanism to directly retrieve Top-K blocks via these landmark tokens.
+However, it did not experiment on large-scale pretrained models.

 \textbf{MoBA} \cite{moba} integrate trainable sparse attention into the pretraining stage.
 It proposes Mixture of Block Attention, which applies the Top-K mechanism from MoE as gating mechanism to decide critical blocks for each query token.
 The importance score of each block is computed by the inner product between query token \(q\) and the mean pooling result of block \(K_i\) along the token dimension:

 Then the Top-K blocks with highest \(s\) score are selected for \(q\) in computing attention.

 Notably, the Top-K block selection used by MoBA is not differentiable.
 Therefore, the sparsity pattern is still estimated in a training-free pattern in the pretraining stage, enabling both efficient inference and accelerated training.